grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session.md

 excerpt: 'In load testing, recording usually refers to the process of creating a load test from the recording of a user session.'
 ---

+Load tests should be realistic.
-In load testing, _recording_ usually refers to the process of creating a load test from the recording of a user session.
-The process consists of three steps:
+One way to create a realistic test is to use a _recording_ of a user session.
+This process has three steps:

 1. Record a user or API session.
 2. Convert the recorded session into a test.
 3. Run the test.

-While not exclusive, it is common to use recordings while testing complex scenarios on websites or mobile applications.
-Recording allows seeing the sequence of requests and parameters of the session, helping testers quickly build out complex chains of requests.
+Recordings show the sequence of the session's requests and parameters, helping testers quickly build complex chains of requests.
+For this reason, testers commonly use recordings while testing complex scenarios on websites or mobile applications.

-Suppose you have to create a performance test simulating a user journey with dozens or hundreds of requests.
-In that case, the recording avoids writing it from scratch.
+Suppose you have to create a performance test that simulates a user journey with dozens or hundreds of requests.
+In such a case, the recording lets you avoid writing the test from scratch.

-k6 provides two mechanism to generate a k6 script from a recorded user session:
+k6 provides two mechanisms to generate scripts from recorded user sessions:

 - [Browser recorder](/test-authoring/recording-a-session/browser-recorder) generates a k6 script from a browser session.
 Available on [Chrome](https://chrome.google.com/webstore/detail/k6-browser-recorder/phjdhndljphphehjpgbmpocddnnmdbda?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/k6-browser-recorder/).
 - [HAR converter](/test-authoring/recording-a-session/har-converter) generates a k6 script from the requests included in a HAR file.